June 2, 2021

 Cell Phone and Internet

 As a real estate agent, your time and expenses from being on the road for business are business expenses.
-This means you can now deduct your mileage and the business use of your car.
+This means you can now deduct your mileage and the business use of your car, making it easier for you to manage your finances.
+To take full advantage of these deductions, it's important to keep accurate records of your mileage and expenses using proper real estate accounting methods.
 The IRS allows you to deduct either the actual expenses, such as fuel, maintenance, and repairs, or the miles that you drive throughout the year.
 There are some amazing apps available to help track the mileage.
 Don’t want to track mileage or put wear and tear on your own car but need to get around town to meet clients?
 That’s okay!
 You can also deduct the cost of a taxi, public transport, Uber, and Lyft.